 “You put your smokes in the freezer?”
 I asked leaving my seat to get a better look at this anomaly.

 This humble abode housed some serious smokers I thought when she told me about the freshness technique that her family engaged in.
 It’s always struck me as a little odd when people develop unnecessary routines in life.
 I’m not an expert on cigarettes, but I have to imagine that they have a shelf life of over a month.
-Either these people don’t smoke that often, which I doubted after seeing this girl smoke or the Dad had so few lessons to pass onto his daughter that he came up with this little nugget as one of the few pieces of knowledge he could pass onto her.
+Either these people don’t smoke that often, which I doubted after seeing this girl smoke or her dad had so few lessons to pass onto his daughter that he came up with this little nugget as one of the few pieces of knowledge he could pass onto her.

 We sat and talked about stupid stuff for a little while, until our glasses were empty.
 At that point, I kept talking, and she began chewing on ice with emphasis.
 She was cracking them in her mouth.
 It drove me nuts after about the fourth cube.